flipperdevices/flipperzero-firmware/README_flipperlab.md

 * Customizable UI

 ## Signal playback
 The signal files are played back as recorded.
 During playback/transmit, the LED light will flash blue until the action is complete.
-For RFID signals, they are continuously played back for 3 seconds.
+For RFID signals, they are continuously played back for the duration specified in the Settings.

 ## Signal Organization
-The key to organizing your Quac interface is to organize your */ext/apps_data/quac* folder structure.
+The key to organizing your Quac interface is to organize your **/ext/apps_data/quac** folder structure.
 The UI is derived directly from the filesystem structure.
 Every individual file/signal is assigned a button.
 This is an "action".
 And every folder/directory is a logical group of more files/folders.
 Selecting a group in the UI will show you the contents of that folder.
 There is no limit on the number of actions or folders - nest as deep as you want!

 You can organize your files by device type, or by function.
 For example, you may have a folder of "TV" actions, which correspond to Channel Up, Channel Down, Volume Up, Volume Down, etc. Or you may have a "Work Access" folder, which contains files/actions that correspond to Parking Gate, Garage Door, Lobby Entrance.